lambdamikel/Common-Lisp-Persistency-Manager/README.md

-(Metaobject Protocol) and an approach developed by a university colleague, Heiko Kirschke, called "PLOB" (Persistent Lisp Objects), but figured that his solution to the problem was a little bit too sophisticated for me, given that he PLOB required a full-fledged relational database backend.
-Also, the use of the not-so-well supported and not standardized Metaobject Protocol made the approach not very portable.
+(Metaobject Protocol) and an approach developed by a university colleague, Heiko Kirschke, called "PLOB" (Persistent Lisp Objects), but figured that his solution to the problem was a little bit too sophisticated for my use cases (PLOB required a full-fledged relational database and used the not-so-well supported and not standardized Metaobject Protocol, which made the approach not very portable).

 I hence decided to create my own little persistency manager, just good enough for my own purposes, to save me time.
 I knew enough about